bifr0ns/Pokewex/README.md

 > As of now theres only one render test

 - Dinamic pagination
-- Change page with arows
+- Change page with arrows
 - Change the language of pokemon descriptions
 - Add github actions with AWS